Roger-RumbleFish/godwoken-test/README.md

 4. yarn deploy-dev

-run and check if it is not failing at the end.
+run and check if it is not failing at the end on params console.log.

-In addition
+In addition when the first issue is fixed
 In contracts/protocol/LendingPoolConfigurator.sol

 // pool.setConfiguration(asset, currentConfig.data); // TODO uncoment this to go deeper in stack

+Remember to run yarn build before deploy